 The PropertyCan I add the dormer rooms later?

 A. Yes.
 The windows and basic structure is already there.
-However, it will be more difficult (and costly) adding them retrospectively.
+Middleton Hall can arrange for quotes for this.

-A. You get a comprehensive warranty (labour and materials) from Middleton Hall for the first two years.
+A. You get a comprehensive warranty (labour and materials) from Middleton Hall for the first two years from being built.
 In addition, there is a further 8 year structural warranty backed by the LABC (Local Authority Building Control) insurance scheme.

 A. You shouldn’t!
 The majority of the properties are semi-detached (and some in effect detached) but given the high levels of insulation, they are also very well sound proofed.

-With triple glazing throughout, the experience of the Gate House and our residents is that it is very quiet – even next to the road, it is hard to hear traffic noise.
+With triple glazing throughout, the experience of our residents is that it is very quiet – even next to the road, it is hard to hear traffic noise.

 The sound engineer found The Waterside to have the quietest homes he has ever tested…